joelfatnugget/obsidian_notes/1 - Full Notes/(b) - Coding/🛠️ CS461 - Mobile & Pervasive Computing and Applications.md

 Mainly writing in [[Kotlin]]
 Kotlin uses camelCase

+**Revision - Unit 1**
+- How to write and run a simple Kotlin Program
+- How to modify a simple program to change the output
+- How to define a variable and update its value
+- Appropriate Data type for a variable from the basic data types in Kotlin.
+- How to add comments to code
+-  How to define and call your own functions.
+- How to return values from a function that you can store in a variable.
+- How to define and call functions with multiple parameters.
+- How to call functions with named arguments.
+- How to set default values for function parameters.
+- How to define and call your own functions.
+- How to return values from a function that you can store in a variable.
+- How to define and call functions with multiple parameters.
+- How to call functions with named arguments.
+- How to set default values for function parameters.
+Unit 1 Pathway 1 completed
+Unit 1 Pathway 2 – Not important, just about how to get the android studio to work Unit 1 Pathway 3 – Learning about layout of phone
+- What is a composable function
+- What are annotations?
+- How to write composable functions, such as Text, Column and Row composable functions.
+- How to display text in your app in a layout.
+- How to format the text, such as changing text size.
+- How to add an image or photo to your Android app.
+- How to display an image in your app with an Image composable.
+- Best practices using `String` resources.
+- How to build simple layouts with Row and Column composables, and arrange them with horizontalAlignment and verticalArrangement parameters.
+- How to customize Compose elements with a Modifier object.

 ## Chapter 1
 Function in Kotlin begins with `fun` keyword
 The `fun` keyword is followed by the function name, inputs and curly braces.
 Similar to what is covered in Java or Python